TheVanadium/pokemon-to-scale/README.md

 # Pokémon to Scale

-This web app displays pokémon proportionally based on their in-game height value.
-There are two main features: a text box that the user inputs their pokémon name to and a large area below it where the pokémon appear.
-Clicking the pokémon sprites will remove them.
+This web app displays Pokémon proportionally based on their in-game height value.
+There are two main features: a text box that the user inputs their Pokémon name to and a large area below it where the Pokémon appear.
+Clicking the Pokémon sprites will remove them.

 This is hosted on GitHub pages at: https://thevanadium.github.io/pokemon-to-scale/